humbug/humbug/README.md

 Humbug is a Mutation Testing framework for PHP.
 It is currently in development and so, while it does actually work quite well, it will have rough edges that a team of minions are slaving to hammer out.
+If it falls out of the gate, you have been warned ;).

 Mutation Testing is, in a nutshell, giving your unit tests a run for their money.
 It involves injecting small defects into source code and then checking if the unit tests noticed.
 If they do, then your unit tests have "killed" the mutation.
 If not, the mutation has escaped detection.
-As unit tests are intended to prevent regressions, having a real regression pass unnoticed might be a bad thing.
+As unit tests are intended to prevent regressions, having a real regression pass unnoticed would be a bad thing!

-Not all mutations actually break your code - some will naturally create changes which are equivalent to the original code.

-While Code Coverage will tell you what code your unit tests actually execute, Mutation Testing will help you to assess how well those unit tests actually monitor the covered code.
+Whereas Code Coverage can tell you what code your tests are executing, Mutation Testing is intended to help you judge how well your unit tests actually perform and where they could be improved.

 Usage
 -----

-Humbug is still under development so be aware of the rough edges.
-Ensure that you are using PHPUnit >3.7 (preferably the latest 4.4) and have a phpunit configuration file in the root directory of your project.
-It's preferable to include a filter whitelist in this configuration file for the code coverage collection.
-With this in place, navigate to your project's root directory and check the help (adjust path as needed).
+Humbug is still under development so, to repeat, beware of rough edges.
+To ensure a smooth ride, you should be using PHPUnit 4.
+You should have your phpunit configuration file in the base of your project (same level as your source and tests directories).
+If the configuration file contains a whitelist for code coverage, it should at least cover your main source code.

+Assuming humbug was cloned on same directory level as your project, from your project's base directory:

 ```
-./bin/humbug -h
+../humbug/bin/humbug - h
 ```

 A few options will be automatically detected if they follow standard conventions.
 Otherwise, set the --basedir and --srcdir options when running.
-Run humbug without any arguments and it should work fine.
-It's not like anyone is rolling saving throws...

-Bear in mind that Mutation Testing runs your tests multiple times.
-While it will make every effort to manage tests so that only relevant ones are actually run for each mutation, it still means that as your source code increases, test count increases and code coverage improves, the Mutation Testing execution time will be extended.

-Use it on something small while testing it out to get a feel for performance ;).
-In very short order, minions will be adding more flexibility to target Humbug at specific tests and subsets of tests.
-The magic command:
+If the defaults look okay, running humbug from your project's base directory without any arguments should be sufficient.

+The magic command, while in your project's base directory:

 ```
-./bin/humbug
+../humbug/bin/humbug
 ```

 If all went well, you will get something similar to: